SAP/fosstars-rating-core/qos-ch/slf4j.md

-1.  **Number of projects on GitHub that use an open source project:** unknown
+1.  **Number of projects on GitHub that use an open source project:** 350
 1.  **Number of stars for a GitHub repository:** 1967
 1.  **Number of watchers for a GitHub repository:** 113